bigjosh/Timed-Capsule/README.md

 * 7-digit, dynamic LCD glass
 * 4x Energizer Ultimate Lithium AA batteries
 * Optional TPS7A0230 3V regulator for generating LCD bias voltage
+* The solenoid which pulls decicively at 6V

 ## Method of Operation